mkillewald/GENajam/README.md

 Note: PCM mode switching is not supported by Genajam but can be still enabled in MONO mode.
 There is a bug in GENMDM where Decay 2 only works on OP1.

-GENajam is written in Arduino and [this fork] runs on the Arduino Mega 2560.
-It uses the MIDI library [5.0.2] by FortySevenEffects [Francois Best, lathoub]  (https://github.com/FortySevenEffects/arduino_midi_library) and the SDfat library [1.1.4] by Bill Greiman (https://github.com/greiman/SdFat).
+GENajam is written in Arduino and this fork runs on the Arduino Mega 2560.

+# Required Libraries

+- MIDI library 5.0.2 by FortySevenEffects [Francois Best, lathoub]  (https://github.com/FortySevenEffects/arduino_midi_library)
+- SDfat library 1.1.4 by Bill Greiman (https://github.com/greiman/SdFat).

 # Instructions